UPC/ravada/docs/new_documentation.md

-Normally the documentation files are stored in /docs and /devel-docs directories in master branch.
+Documentation files are stored in /docs and /devel-docs directories in master branch.

 When you create a new page keep in mind don't leave blanks in the filename.